ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 (.) map :: (x -> y -> z) -> x -> [y] -> [z]
 {% endhighlight %}

 and, since `map` is a binary function accepting a _function_ and a list, we can identify equal terms.
-In the line above, if we partially apply `(.) map` on `map`, `x` is identified with a function and `y` has to be a list, resulting in the initial identity.
+In the line above, if we partially apply `(.) map` on `map`, `x` is identified with a function and `y` has to be a list, resulting in the initial type identity.

 <a id="io"> </a>